Assumption Regional Catholic School, through the eyes of a student:

 “As in any charitable donation you make, you deserve to know where your funding is being put to use.
 A Catholic school education is worth the investment.
 In addition to a strong academic program, a Catholic school adds the environment of moral and spiritual growth.
 It is not only an investment in a child’s education, but a lifelong investment in our self-respect, respect for others, knowledge in faith, and community involvement.

 Perhaps you have the time to have a more involved role at our school.
 We always welcome participation in committees on the school board, where your decisions will have a direct impact on our schools development.
-Or maybe you would enjoy participating in the planning of one of our many service projects like the Recess Relay for the American Cancer Society, where the students have already raised close to $90,000 for the support of people in our area coping with the struggles of fighting cancer.
+Or maybe you would enjoy participating in the planning of one of our many service projects like the Ribbons of Hope for AtlantiCare Cancer Center, where the students have already raised over $120,000 for the support of people in our area coping with the struggles of fighting cancer.

 Attending Assumption has allowed me to participate in academic programs like our science fair that progresses to the regional level at Stockton year after year.
 And invitations to leadership programs in Washington DC.
 Students from Assumption almost always get accepted into high schools of their choice.
 Or even specialized programs within the high schools.
 We are constantly challenged with an academic program that places strong emphasis on daily study habits and effective writing skills, all in an atmosphere of caring mutual respect between faculty and students.